Future-Mobility-Lab/DSI-DAB-smart-building-env-prediction/README.md

 # DSI-DAB-smart-building-env-prediction

-This repository contains the codebase for a collaborative research project between the Data Science Institute (DSI) and the Faculty of Design, Architecture and Building.
+This repository contains the codebase for a collaborative research project between the Data Science Institute (DSI) and the Faculty of Design, Architecture and Building (DAB).
 The project focuses on optimising indoor environmental prediction in smart buildings using deep learning models.

 <!-- Add your banner image here -->
 <div align="center">